usethesource/rascal/src/org/rascalmpl/courses/RascalConcepts/RascalConcepts.md

 .Description

 Rascal is based on a dozen concepts and having a global understanding of them will help to grasp the language more quickly.
-Here we will informally explain and illustrate these concepts and often we will refer to the link:/Rascal[Rascal Language Reference] for further details.
+Here we will informally explain and illustrate these concepts and often we will refer to the [Rascal Language Reference]((Rascal)) for further details.
 In other words, we are providing here a friendly front-end for the actual language description.

 Most language concepts are described separately but some features we just mention here: